hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 5. All RosterEntry/ies must have at least one gossip Endpoint.
 6. All ServiceEndpoint/s must have a valid IP address or domain name (mutually exclusive), and port.
 7. The roster must have a unique NodeId for each RosterEntry.
+8. RosterEntries must be sorted in the ascending order of their node ids.

 ### Roster Public API